 About the Author

-Veronica Baxter is a writer, blogger, and legal assistant who writes for a Lee A. Schwartz, family law attorney in Philadelphia.
+Veronica Baxter is a writer, blogger, and legal assistant who writes for a Lee A. Schwartz, a family law attorney in Philadelphia.